Thinking About Graduate School?

 Whether you’re looking for other students with shared interests, a parents group, a professional network, other students of color, a religious community, or any other support network, research what campuses have to offer.
 Graduate programs often have active student groups that build community.
 Universities have organizations to help students establish support to navigate graduate student life.

-Through its various initiatives, Diversity and Student Success at The Graduate School actively provides support for students across diverse populations — underrepresented minority students, international students, first-generation students, LGBTQ students, and military-affiliated students.
+Through its various initiatives, Student Success at The Graduate School actively provides support for students across diverse populations.
 The Graduate and Professional Student Federation is a great opportunity for students to connect across disciplines and address graduate student issues together.
 Heel Life will allow you to find student organizations regardless of interest, particularly those directed at graduate and professional students.

 What are the expected costs?
 How will you cover those costs?